 (SEHK: 2318, SHA: 601318) (P/E Ratio: 15.36)

-Ping An is the largest insurance company in China, providing diversified insurance products to individuals and businesses in Mainland China, Hong Kong, and Macau.
+Ping An is the largest insurance company in China.
+They provide diversified insurance products to individuals and businesses in Mainland China, Hong Kong, and Macau.
 A rising trend of property and asset ownership by both consumers and corporations, along with Ping An’s plans to expand internationally, show the company has great promise.

-EDITOR’S UPDATE FOR 2017: Our predictions ended up accurate, and these stocks performed well in 2015.
-Want some more recent stock picks?
-Look at our analysis of Zhejiang Stock, which is a major developer of expressways and infrastructure in China.
+EDITOR’S UPDATE FOR 2017: These stocks performed well over the past few years and our predictions were accurate.
+Want some more recent Chinese stock picks?
+Look at our analysis of Zhejiang which is a major developer of expressways and infrastructure in China.